 Retirement expense is recorded for the amount of the Corporation's required contributions and administrative fees determined in accordance with the terms of the plans.
 The Corporation has an appointed investment committee, including the President and an external investment advisor, to administer the plans.
 Benefit provisions are contained in the plan documents and, where established, can be amended by action of the Corporation's Board of Directors and management.
 Employee contributions of pretax wages are subject to a maximum set by the IRS.

-Contributions made by the Corporation are \$27,543 during the year ended June 30, 2020.
+Contributions made by the Corporation were \$114,118 and \$27,543 during the years ended June 30, 2021 and 2020, respectively.